 - 1 tbsp ginger-garlic paste

-- tamarind - lemon size soaked in water for 30 mins
+- lemon sized tamarind ball – soaked in 1/2 cup water for 30 mins

 - 1 tsp coriander powder

 - 2-3 tbsp gingelly oil or any vegetable oil